Atlético Nacional: History

-In the 2016 Copa Libertadores, Nacional was first of its group, winning five of its six matches conceding no goals.
-The group consisted of Huracán, Peñarol and Sporting Cristal.
+In the 2016 Copa Libertadores, Nacional topped its group, winning five of its six matches while conceding no goals.
 Nacional faced Huracán again in the round of 16.
-In the first leg in Buenos Aires the teams got a 0–0 draw, while in the second leg in Medellín Nacional won 4–2, conceding its first goals of the tournament.
+In the first leg in Buenos Aires the teams got a 0–0 draw, while in the second leg at home, Nacional won 4–2, conceding its first goals of the tournament.
 In the quarterfinals, they faced Rosario Central.
-The first leg ended with Nacional's first defeat, with Walter Montoya scoring the only goal in the fifth minute.
+The first leg ended with Nacional's first defeat, with Walter Montoya scoring the lone goal of the match.
 In the second leg in Medellín, Marco Ruben scored a penalty goal in the eighth minute, thus forcing Nacional to score at least three goals to advance, something they accomplished.
 The first goal was scored by Macnelly Torres in injury time of the first half.
-In the second half Alejandro Guerra scored the second in the 50th minute and Orlando Berrío scored the goal to eliminate Rosario in the last minute of the match, shortly before a huge brawl began which eventually extended the match by 10 more minutes.
+In the second half Alejandro Guerra scored in the 50th minute and Orlando Berrío scored the goal to eliminate Rosario in the last minute of the match, shortly before a huge brawl began which eventually extended the match up to the 100th minute.
 In the semifinals, Nacional faced Brazilian club São Paulo.
 The team won both matches; the first a 2–0 win in the Estádio do Morumbi with a brace from Miguel Borja, who was bought by Nacional after becoming the top goalscorer of the Torneo Apertura with 19 goals in 21 matches for Cortuluá, and was playing his first match with the team.
-The second leg was a 2–1 win, with an early Jonathan Calleri goal for the Brazilian team and again with a brace of Miguel Borja for the local team.
-The victory meant Nacional reached the finals of the Copa Libertadores for the first time since 1995.
+The second leg was a 2–1 win, with an early Jonathan Calleri goal for the Brazilians and again with a brace from Miguel Borja for the local team.
+The victory meant Nacional reached the finals of the Copa Libertadores for the first time since 1995, and their fifth international final overall.
 In the finals, they beat Independiente del Valle 2–1 on aggregate, winning their second cup and becoming the very first Colombian club to win the competition multiple times.
 In 2016, Nacional also won its third Copa Colombia title after beating Junior in the finals with an aggregate score of 3–1, becoming the most successful club in the tournament.